-- Mechanical pretreatment using a filter to prevent blockages due to the sedimentation of solid particles in the system. - Thermal conditioning using a heat exchanger if the temperature of the supply water is too low.
-Heating the supply water prevents condensation from spreading to the electrical components (such as the EC sensor connections).
-Moreover, the less cold the supply water is the more accurately the unit will dose and mix. - Chemical pretreatment by acidification of the supply water if the water contains too much bicarbonate (see Supply water quality (page 44)). - Disinfection using UV light, optionally combined with dosage of hydrogen peroxide (Priva Vialux disinfection units).
+- Mechanical pretreatment using a filter to prevent blockages due to the sedimentation of solid particles in the system (see Filters (page 64)). - Thermal conditioning using a heat exchanger if the temperature of the supply water is too low.
+Heating the water prevents condensation from spreading into the electrical components (such as the EC sensor connections).
+In addition, heating reduces the chance of precipitation of fertilisers. - Chemical pretreatment by acidification of the supply water if the water contains too much bicarbonate (see Supply water quality (page 83)). - Disinfection using UV light, optionally combined with dosage of hydrogen peroxide (Priva Vialux disinfection units).
 This is necessary in the event of the recycling of drain water and the use of dirty surface water.